-Discussion: the role of deposit risk.
+Discussion: the Role of Deposit Risk.
 The traditional banking models emphasize the illiquidity of bank assets, and the deposit risk manifests itself in a coordination failure and inefficient liquidation of assets (Diamond and Dybvig, 1983; Goldstein and Pauzner, 2005).
 To distinguish our model from this literature, we assume that the bank's risky asset, A_t , is freely adjustable in every instant (i.e., liquid) and the bank can issue bonds so that the bank can always meet deposit withdrawal.
 Therefore, a bank run does not happen in our model.
 Here the deposit risk is motivated by the uncertainty in payment flows.
 As shown in (4), the drift of equity capital ($\mathbb{E}t [dK_t]$) is a function of the deposit stock, X_t .
 Through the randomness in X_t , $\mathbb{E}t [dK_t]$ becomes a stochastic process.
 Without the deposit shock, the drift of K_t would be perfectly controlled by the bank through A_t , B_t , and i_t , and the bank is only exposed to the risk in lending (i.e., dW_t^A).
-Under the deposit shock, the drift of K_t would be perfectly controlled by the bank through A_t , bank faces both shocks to the realized equity growth (i.e., dW_t^A) and shocks to the expected equity growth (i.e., dW_t^A).
+Under the deposit shock, the bank faces both shocks to the realized equity growth (i.e., dW_t^A) and shocks to the expected equity growth (i.e., dW_t^A).
 In the next section, we show that under the equity issuance costs, the bank becomes effectively risk-averse, so jointly managing the two types of risks is important.